 The Enchanting Hilly Landscape of Mahabaleshwar

-Mahabaleshwar still covered with one of the few remaining Evergreen forests in the country, at an average elevation of 1,353 meters above the sea level, I present some of the most beautiful views of the Western Ghats and have charmed people since time immemorial.
+Mahabaleshwar still covered with one of the few remaining Evergreen forests in the country, at an average elevation of 1,353 meters above the sea level, it presents some of the most beautiful views of the Western Ghats and has charmed people since time immemorial.

 Mahabaleshwar is one of the most popular hill stations in Maharashtra.
-If there is a plan to visit hill stations, Mahabaleshwar is on top on everyone’s list.
-Its breathtaking valleys, lakes, green surrounding, high peaks and cool atmosphere always attract many tourists from India and International countries.
+If there is a plan to visit hill stations, Mahabaleshwar is on top of everyone’s list.
+Its breathtaking valleys, lakes, green surrounding, high peaks, and the cool atmosphere always attract many tourists from India and International countries.

-Best time to Visit Mahabaleshwar
+Best time to visit Mahabaleshwar

 The best season to visit Mahabaleshwar is Winter and Summer, i.e. from October to May months.
-November, December and January months are festive months in Mahabaleshwar and it is flooded with tourists due to festive and holiday season.
+November, December, and January months are festive months in Mahabaleshwar and it is flooded with tourists due to festive and holiday season.

 Weather in Mahabaleshwar

-Monsoon in Mahabaleshwar starts from mid June month and extends till September.
+Monsoon in Mahabaleshwar starts from mid-June month and extends till September.
 Mahabaleshwar receives heavy rainfall during monsoon.
 The climate in Mahabaleshwar in monsoon is wet and humid.
 Hence tourists avoid visiting Mahabaleshwar during monsoon.

-Winter starts from November, December, January and February and sometimes extends to March. the temperature in Mahabaleshwar in winter falls down till 10ºC.
+Winter starts from November, December, January, and February and sometimes extends to March. the temperature in Mahabaleshwar in winter falls down till 10ºC.
 Nights are very cold in Mahabaleshwar in winter.
-Carry warm cloths with you while visiting Mahabaleshwar in Winter.
+Carry warm clothes with you while visiting Mahabaleshwar in Winter.
 As Mahabaleshwar is situated at a height of about 4,400ft the summers are not so hot.
 The maximum temperature in summer goes higher of around 28ºC.
 Nights are cold in summer too.